How an unlikely kinship between two offensive linemen has helped solidify WSU’s Air Raid for years

 “The first time we went to a restaurant and the server was like, ‘How would you like your meat done?’
 I’m like, ‘Huh?’ ” he said.

-Ryan pulled out his phone and used a helpful resource, Google Images, to explain rare, medium rare, medium well, and so forth.
+Ryan pulled out his phone and used a helpful resource, Google Images, to explain rare, medium rare, medium well and so forth.

 Mauigoa still mixes up some words, such as saying “packback” instead of “backpack,” but his relationship with Ryan is so strong, the two have learned to communicate using nonverbal cues.